AGSCourse/.github/profile/README.md

 **`data`**:

 It contains all relevant data needed to run that iteration.
-This is all datasets essential for practical exercises and aby supplementary data.
+That is all datasets essential for practical exercises and any supplementary data.
 The `data` `README.md` file has guide on preparing content for the `data` directory and best practices.

 **`module_{1..7}`**: